d2cio/docs/docs/stacks/stacks.md

-configFiles[i].src   | No       | A path to a config file in your stack folder volumesUID           | No       | User ID of service volumes initialCommands      | No       | Commands which are executed only once after deploying a service deployTo             | Yes      | A list of hosts for deploying a service
+configFiles[i].src   | No       | A path to a config file in your stack folder volumesUID           | No       | User ID of service volumes initialCommands      | No       | Commands which are executed only once after deploying a service interface            | No       | You can set an interface your container should listen.
+Examples: `all`, `default_ipv4`, `lo`, `docker0`, `eth0` network              | No       | By default all the containers are running in Weave network.
+You can also set `Host` network for standalone containers.
+It removes network isolation between the container and the Docker host, and use the host’s networking directly. capabilities         | No       | [A full list](/other-services/docker-service/#extra-capabilities) of available capabilities devices              | No       | Devices which should be mount in a container.
+Example: `/dev/net/tun` securityOpts         | No       | [Security configuration](https://docs.docker.com/engine/reference/run/#security-configuration) description in Docker docs. sysctls              | No       | Sets namespaced kernel parameters ([sysctls](https://docs.docker.com/engine/reference/commandline/run/#configure-namespaced-kernel-parameters-sysctls-at-runtime)) in the container. labels               | No       | A [label](https://docs.docker.com/engine/reference/commandline/run/#set-metadata-on-container--l---label---label-file) is a `key=value` pair that applies metadata to a container. deployTo             | Yes      | A list of hosts for deploying a service

 ##### Example